 Rome Marathon route

 The route does not pass the Colosseum.
-Start and finish are at the Imperial Forums right next to the Piazza Venezia.
-The route passes many of Rome’s main attractions:
+The start is at the Imperial Forums next to Piazza Venezia, the finish at the Circo Massimo.
+The route passes many of Rome’s most important sights:

 Circus Maximus, Pyramid, St. Paul Outside the Walls, Tiber Island, St. Peter, Castel Sant’Angelo, Milvio Bridge, Ara Pacis, Piazza del Popolo, Spanish Steps, Piazza Navona and Torre Argentina.